danielle-gan/budget-tracker-pwa/README.md

-# Budget Tracker Starter Code
+# Budget Tracker

 # Purpose
-Create a Progressive Web Application (PWA) that allows users to track their money in a fast and convenient way.
+Create a Progressive Web Application (PWA) that allows users to track their money in a fast and convenient way with offline functionality.

 # Acceptance Criteria
 GIVEN a budget tracker without an internet connection </br>